as-4030/BirdChase/README.md

 # BirdChase
 An unfinished game in which a dog escapes birds.
-Sick!

 ![Gif of the game.](https://i.imgur.com/sM22Bjn.gif)